 - I sat in silence for 10 mins and offered a prayer for everyone’s wellbeing.

-Note: A friend is hosting a 21-Day Kindness Challenge to foster community and cultivation.
+Note: Few friends are hosting a 21-Day Kindness Challenge to foster community and cultivation.
 Do join in if it is something you resonate with!
 Many of also meet up for weekly virtual meditation and sharing circles.
 Let me know if you would like to join in!

 In times of physical isolation, how can we cultivate a sense of community?
 When the whole neighborhood comes together in songs through their windows; when in one day 1000 doctors in a city enlist to battle coronavirus; when citizens come together to take care of the elderly and vulnerable; when a family turned the food (for their daughter’s cancelled bat mitzvah party) into meal deliveries for people in quarantine — are we not building stronger more resilient communities?